Melissa Sarris

 Stitching Exchange

-Stitching Exchange will begin an experimental collective called Hand/Work.
-We will use an informal time bank system, an alternative currency system where hours of service take the place of money.
+Stitching Exchange began an experimental collective called Hand/Work.
+We used an informal time bank system, an alternative currency system where hours of service take the place of money to build community and help our participants with practical needs.

 Watch the Hand/Work info sesion video here: